Student Code of Conduct

 21.5 Sanctions for student group and/or registered student organization misconduct may include revocation or denial of registration as well as other appropriate sanctions cited in Sections 11 and 12 of the Code.

-Dr. Jay Lambert, Vice President for Student Affairs
+Dr. Jay Lambert, Vice President of Student Affairs

 Annually by Michael Wilkinson, Director of Student Life and Services